Skip to main content

 Perturbations can be used to test the robustness of a model using the following steps:

-• User can perturb test case, test or test suite using a sequence of perturbations.
+• You can perturb a test case, test, or test suite using a sequence of perturbations.

 • Test cases with perturbed prompts are added to the corresponding tests, relationships are used to link perturbed prompts to original prompts.
 Categories describing the perturbations methods and intensity are added to the test case categories.